-However, there are ways to reach growth milestones that can catapult a business to success.
+There are, however, proven ways to reach growth milestones that can catapult a business to success.
 We asked small business leaders to share their tips for accelerating growth.

-"In the past, we would highlight our business goal to become a franchise, which didn’t resonate with banks,” Reilly said.
+Focusing on your established market is especially important if you’re trying to get funding.
+“In the past, we would highlight our business goal to become a franchise, which didn’t resonate with banks,” Reilly said.
 “We learned to emphasize that there is a large market for what we do.
-This would pique a banker’s interest because he or she cares about the return on investment more than your business aspirations.”
+This would pique a banker’s interest, because they care about the return on investment more than your business aspirations.”

 “By allowing yourself to adapt and change quickly, you’re able to test different approaches to business and find out what works best,” Lanng told Business News Daily.
 “It allows you to fail, pick yourself back up and keep going.”

-“Compared with large companies, small businesses are nimble, and often better able to see, anticipate and respond to their customers’ needs,” DeHetre said.
-“The most successful small businesses exploit this advantage, by bringing new and innovative products and services to market more quickly and developing and nurturing long-term customer relationships.”
+“Compared with large companies, small businesses are nimble and often better able to see, anticipate and respond to their customers’ needs,” DeHetre said.
+“The most successful small businesses exploit this advantage by bringing new and innovative products and services to market more quickly and developing and nurturing long-term customer relationships.”

 Dennis Tanjeloff, president and CEO of Astro Gallery of Gems, agreed.
 He said listening to your customers and giving them what they want is of utmost importance.